 Most of us expect FAR too much of ourselves.
-The endless to do list that hangs over us day after day can be overwhelming at the best of times but it will be especially hard at the moment.
+The endless to do list that hangs over us day after day can be overwhelming at the best of times.

-Setting unrealistic expectations for yourself or too many goals will inevitably lead to overwhelm, and inaction – perpetuating the cycle of feeling guilty and unmotivated.
+Setting unrealistic expectations for yourself or too many goals leads to overwhelm, and inaction – perpetuating the cycle of feeling guilty and unmotivated.